Building Trustworthy AI

 Traditional cybersecurity was discussed earlier in section 4.1.1.
-More information about hardware security can also be found at the PSA (Platform Security Architecture) Certified website.
-In this section, we will discuss data privacy, confidential computing, and recommendations in more detail.
+More information about hardware security can also be found at the PSA Certified website.
+In this section, we discuss data privacy, confidential computing, and recommendations in more detail.

 The recommendations we give differ: some are well-recognized solutions (such as hardware TEEs), some require more research (for example, developing unbiased data sets).
 Recommendations for different principles often overlap — especially for security, safety, and privacy.

-Provenance (also sometimes referred to as lineage) metadata describes the modification history of a data set or of the origin and transformation history of data derived from a data set.
+Provenance or lineage metadata describes the modification history of a data set or of the origin and transformation history of data derived from a data set.

-In particular, the database research community were motivated to study data to understand the why, how, and where of data:
+In particular, the database research community study data to understand the why, how, and where:

-Given the output of some data transformation or query, can we identify inputs to the transformation that explain why the output was produced?
+Given the output of a data transformation or query, can we identify inputs to the transformation that explain why the output was produced?

 Can we track how input data was transformed to demonstrate how a particular output was obtained?

 Can we identify which data sets, or which records from a particular data set, contributed to the output of some query or data transformation?
-That is, can we identify where the inputs that contributed to an output originated?
+That is, can we identify where the origins of inputs that contributed to an output?

-Being able to answer these questions about data sets is also useful in a machine learning and AI context, especially during the training of machine learning models from data sets.
-For example, by understanding why a model produced an answer, which data sets the model was trained upon, and how the answer was produced, we are better able to debug the model when it produces unfavourable results and to pinpoint sources of bias when they are revealed.
+Being able to answer these questions is also useful in a machine learning and AI context, especially during the training of machine learning models.
+For example, by understanding why a model produced an answer, which data sets the model was trained upon, and how the answer was produced, we are better able to debug the model when it produces unfavorable results and to pinpoint sources of bias when they are revealed.

-Further, there is a well-attested reproducibility crisis in the machine learning community, wherein a large percentage of research papers presenting new machine learning algorithms and techniques cannot be reproduced by third parties.
-Provenance tracking has therefore been seen as a potential defence against this issue.
+Further, there is a reproducibility crisis in the machine learning community, wherein a large percentage of research papers presenting new machine learning algorithms and techniques cannot be reproduced by third parties.
+Provenance tracking has therefore been seen as a potential defense against this issue.

 5.1.1 Logging Transactions

-To guarantee the quality and integrity of data according to data provenance recommendations, one must log both the integrity of data sets as well precisely what has been done with each piece of data, and why.
-This log will allow for auditing as well as potential accident diagnosis in the development, integration, and deployment stages.
+To guarantee the quality and integrity of data according to data provenance recommendations, both the integrity of data sets and precisely what has been done with each piece of data, and why, must be logged.
+This log allows for auditing and potential accident diagnosis in the development, integration, and deployment stages.

-One must also log transactions to mitigate against membership inference attacks in the deployment stage.
+Logging transactions also mitigates against membership inference attacks in the deployment stage.
 Transactions must be logged to detect and deter bad actors in the system.35

 5.2 Confidential Computing

-Small Trusted Computing Base.
-The technologies above aim to reduce the amount of code that is included in the Trusted Computing Base (TCB).
-Notably, this includes moving the ‘rich’ operating system and other privileged system code, such as a hypervisor, out of the Trusted Computing Base.
+Small trusted computing base (TCB).
+The technologies above aim to reduce the amount of code that is included in the TCB.
+Notably, this includes moving the ‘rich’ operating system and other privileged system code, such as a hypervisor, out of the TCB.

-Numerous start-ups, and small businesses, are already offering privacy-preserving compute platforms built around TEEs, such as Cosmian40 in France, Decentriq41 in Switzerland, IoTeX in the United States42, Scalys43, in the Netherlands, and SCONE44 in Germany, amongst many others.
-Established companies, including major cloud providers like Microsoft Azure45 and Amazon’s AWS46, are also offering access to TEEs to their customers, and major financial institutions such as Ant Financial47 in China and JP Morgan Chase in the United States are exploring the use of Strong Isolation technology to protect customer’s data.48
+Established companies, including major cloud providers like Microsoft Azure45 and AWS,46 are also offering access to TEEs, and major financial institutions such as Ant Financial47 in China and JP Morgan Chase in the US are exploring the use of strong isolation technology to protect customer’s data.48

 Confidential computing is key to implementing the key areas of security, safety, and privacy in the trustworthy AI chain of assurance.